-First, there is new head coach Bob Davie.
-He is a see 2001 / page 13 squad.
-Seven starters are returning and the four remaining positions could be won by sophomores and juniors.
+The Observer/BrandonCandura Sophomores Kara Brown (left) and Jen Grubb do battle in practice. ■ MEN'S SOCCER to make a difference Freshmen look to continue last year's success By BRIAN REINTHALER Assistant Sports Editor There appears to be a youth movement underway in the Irish men's soccer program.
+With the graduation of captains Tony Capasso, and Peter Gansler, along with Brian Engesser and midfield regulars Konstantin Koloskov and Chris Mathis, Notre Dame finds itself searching for the next generation of team lead- Fortunately for head coach Mike Berticelli, this season's roster is stacked with talented and experienced underclassmen.
+In fact, due to the success of freshmen in the past two seasons, the classes of 1999 and 2000 appear to form the foundation of this year's returning and the four remaining positions could be won by sophomores and juniors.
 If the recent past is any sign of things to come, though, this year's recruits should be able to make an impact.
 Berticelli has proven that he will field the best possible team, regardless of seniority.
-Junior captain Matt Johnson and goaltender Greg Velho both started as freshmen, as did sophomores Alan Woods and Matt McNew.
+Junior captain Matt Johnson and goaltender Greg Velho both started as freshmen, as did sopnomores Alan Woods and Matt McNew.
 Forwards Andrew Aris and Ryan Cox also found themselves in the starting lineup for certain games in 1996.
 The class of 2001, eleven players deep, is the largest freshman group that Berticelli has had for some time.
 Six of the first-year players are midfielders.
-They include Justin Campbell, Griffin Howard, Conor LaRose, Reggie McKnight, Colin Nash, and at Marquette, August 25, 6 p.m.
+They include Justin Campbell, Griffin Howard, Conor LaRose, McKnight, Colin Nash, and see M. SOCCER / page 18 vs. Missouri, Tomorrow, 1 p.m.